klschoef/vbsserver/README.md

 * viewer: shows the current state of the competition (query, submissions, results). the layout can be adapted by zooming the various GUI components with ALT + mousewheel
 * judge: live judgement interface for AVS tasks
 * test: allows to simulate a competition by generating random competitions and submissions. only available if debugMode is set to true
-* inspect: post-hoc analysis of finished competitions (not implemented yet)
+* inspect: post-hoc analysis of finished competitions (under construction)
-* export: export database to csv (not implemented yet)
+* export: export database to csv (under construction)

 ## Authors